 Why You Must Take Action for Homeless Animals

 Animal shelters take in more than 6 million animals every year, many because their guardians can’t afford euthanasia services at a veterinary hospital.
 Guardians also surrender animals who need veterinary care that they simply can’t afford.
 Of the millions of animals who enter shelters each year, about half must be euthanized for humane reasons or because not enough suitable homes exist for them.

-Each and every one of us must do our part to end the overpopulation and homelessness crisis.
+Each one of us must do our part to end the overpopulation and homelessness crisis.
 If you see a dog or cat who hasn’t been spayed or neutered yet, talk to their owner.
-If someone you know is talking about buying a dog from a breeder, persuade them to adopt instead.
-Let’s celebrate the next International Homeless Animals’ Day by eliminating the very need for it.
+If someone you know is talking about buying a dog, persuade them to adopt instead.
+Let’s celebrate the next International Homeless Animals Day by eliminating the very need for it.